atomicdata-dev/atomic-data-docs/src/usecases/education.md

-# Atomic Data for Eduction - standardized, modular e-learling
+# Atomic Data for Education - standardized, modular e-learning

 The Atomic Data specification can help make online educational content more **modular**.
 This has two direct benefits: